 Granola is so easy to make and the kind you might find on your grocery store's shelves simply cannot compare to the wonderful taste of homemade.
 I make up a batch of granola each weekend and it lasts the entire week.
 Whether served over yogurt or eaten by the handful, it's always enjoyed on a daily basis.

 Since I had all of the basic ingredients still in my pantry, I decided to make a batch of these dried fruit granola bars too.

 Once you've made your own granola or granola bars, it's hard to go back to buying the pre-made versions.
 You truly can't beat the taste of homemade and it's so much cheaper to make your own.

-My daughter looks for homemade snacks when she comes home from school.
-I know I’ve spoiled her but I enjoy experimenting and coming up with kitchen treats anyway so it’s totally a win-win.
-These particular dried fruit granola bars are great for an afternoon snack and they’re ideal to pack in a lunchbox.
+These particular dried fruit granola bars are great for an afternoon snack and they're ideal to pack in a lunchbox.
 I grab one or two in the mornings to enjoy with my coffee while I catch up on emails.